Ready to help treat your pet to a healthy life?

-While indoor plants can filter the air, reduce our stress, and beautify our spaces, they’re often toxic to cats.
-Some plants and flowers may cause oral ulceration or irritation just by chewing on them while other plants like lilies can be extremely toxic and even fatal for cats.
+Indoor plants are popular for their potential filter the air around us, reduce our stress levels, and beautify our spaces.
+Unfortunately for pet parents, many of the same trendy and easy-growing plants that we love are toxic to cats.
+Some plants and flowers may cause oral ulceration or irritation just by chewing on them, while other plants (like lilies) can be extremely toxic and even fatal for cats.

 If you live in a small space and are looking for a low-maintenance plant, the American rubber plant could be a good choice due to its compact size and minimal water requirement.

-A solid choice for pet parents, spider plants are easy to maintain—and easy to look at too.
-Known for their long, thin leaves with pointed tips, they look great in a hanging planter or atop a tall cabinet (definitely a bonus for pet parents with cats who like to nibble on plants).
+A solid choice for pet parents, spider plants are easy to maintain and easy to look at.
+Known for their long, thin leaves with pointed tips, they look great in a hanging planter or atop a tall cabinet (definitely a bonus for cat owners with kitties who like to nibble on plants).

 Since they’re native to the tropics, spider plants thrive in warm, humid environments, but they can easily adapt to indoor living in colder climates.
-To keep your spider plant healthy, plant in a pot with good drainage, keep the soil moist, and give it access to indirect sunlight.
+To keep your spider plant healthy, plant in a pot with good drainage, keep the soil moist, provide access to indirect sunlight, and avoid sending it into shock by keeping curious cat teeth far out of reach.

 Prayer plants require a bit more care than a spider plant and does best in a warm, humid environment with access to indirect sunlight.
 Spritz it occasionally with water to keep the prayer plant happy.

-If you’d like a plant to keep your cat entertained, wheatgrass is a great choice because it’s safe for cats to munch on.
-Plus, it’s filled with nutrients and vitamins and is a great source of fiber for your cat’s diet, according to Wilde.
+Ever hear of cat grass?
+It's often just wheatgrass, which is really the fresh sprouts of the common wheat plant.
+If you’d like a plant to keep your cat entertained, wheatgrass is a great choice because it’s completely safe for cats to munch on.
+And according to Wild, wheatgrass comes with the added bonus of vitamins and other nutrients beneficial to cats, and it can be a great source of fiber for your cat’s diet.

-Looking for a beautiful flowering plant?
-Take a peek at the Christmas cactus (or Easter cactus—or holiday cactus—depending on who you ask).
-Safe for cats, the Christmas cactus is a succulent with bright pink flowers that prefers indirect light and needs a fair amount of water to thrive.
+Flowers and cats often don't mix, but the good news is that not all flowering houseplants are toxic to felines.
+If you're looking for a beautiful flowering plant, check out the Christmas cactus (or Easter cactus — or holiday cactus — depending on who you ask).
+The Christmas cactus is a succulent that produces bright pink flowers that prefers indirect light and needs a fair amount of water to thrive.

-You want your cat to enjoy their time at home.
-By bringing the outdoors inside, you’re able to beautify your space and provide enrichment for your pet.
+You want your pet to enjoy their time at home, especially if they are an indoor-only cat.
+Houseplants can be a great way to bring a touch of the outdoors inside, you’re able to beautify your space and provide enrichment for your pet.
 It all comes down to doing your research (reading this post is a great start!) and monitoring your cat’s behavior.
 As with any toy or food ingestion, please seek medical care for your pet if you have any concerns.